G-dimensions for DG-modules over commutative DG-rings: Introduction

 In the study of stable homological algebra and Tate cohomology for two sided noetherian rings $A$, Buchweitz \cite{Buchweitz} introduced the Verdier quotient $\textrm{D}_{\mathrm{sg}}(A):= \textrm{D}^{\mathrm{b}}(A)/\textrm{K}^{\mathrm{b}}(A)$, where $\textrm{K}^{\mathrm{b}}(A)$ is the bounded homotopy category of finitely generated projective left $A$-modules.
 Later on, this category was reconsidered by Orlov \cite{Orlov}.
 Since it measures the homological singularity of the category of finitely generated left $A$-modules in sense that $\textrm{D}_{\mathrm{sg}}(A)=0$ if and only if the global dimension of $A$ is finite, we call it the {\it singularity category}. {Buchweitz-Happel Theorem} (\cite[Theorem 4.4.1]{Buchweitz}, see also \cite[Theorem 4.6]{H2}) says that there is a fully faithful triangle functor $F:\underline{\mathcal{G}}\to\textrm{D}_{sg}(A)$ provided that $A$ is a commutative local Gorenstein ring.
 Also, it was shown in \cite{BJO} that the inverse of this theorem holds true (see also \cite{Be1,KZ}).
 Recently, Buchweitz-Happel Theorem has been generalized by Jin to a proper noncommutative Gorenstein DG-algebra over a field $k$ (see \cite[Theorem 0.3 and Assumption 0.1]{jin20}).

-As the third application of Theorem \ref{thm:main}, we extend the classical Buchwtweiz-Happel Theorem and its inverse from commutative noetherian local rings to the setting of commutative noetherian local DG-rings.
+As the third application of Theorem \ref{thm:main}, we extend the classical Buchweitz-Happel Theorem and its inverse from commutative noetherian local rings to the setting of commutative noetherian local DG-rings.
 For notation and notions, we refer the reader to Section \ref{subsection:4.3}.

 \begin{cor} Assume that $A$ is a commutative noetherian local DG-ring with $\mathrm{amp}A<\infty$.
-Let $\mathcal{A} = \{X \in \mathcal{R}(A) | \sup{X}\leq0\text{~~ and~~}{\rm G}\text{-}\mathrm{dim}_AX\leq0\}$, and let ${\rm D}_{sg}(A):=\mathrm{D}_{\mathrm{f}}^{\mathrm{b}}(A)/ \langle\mathcal{P}\rangle$ be the singularity category over $A$.
+Let $\mathcal{A} = \{X \in \mathcal{R}(A) ~| \sup{X}\leq0\text{~~ and~~}{\rm G}\text{-}\mathrm{dim}_AX\leq0\}$, and let ${\rm D}_{sg}(A):=\mathrm{D}_{\mathrm{f}}^{\mathrm{b}}(A)/ \langle\mathcal{P}\rangle$ be the singularity category over $A$.
 Then the functor is a triangle equivalence if and only if $A$ is a local Gorenstein DG-ring. \end{cor}

 Remark that if $A$ is a commutative noetherian local DG-algebra over a field $k$, a Gorenstein ring in our setting is a proper Gorenstein DG-algebra defined by Jin in \cite[Assumption 0.1]{jin20}.
-Therefore, over a commutative local noetherian non-positive DG algebra over a field $k$, Corollary \ref{cor1.6} conveys that the inverse of Buchwtweiz-Happel Theorem obtained by Jin \cite[Theorem 0.3]{jin20} is also true.
+Therefore, over a commutative noetherian local non-positive DG algebra over a field $k$, Corollary \ref{cor1.6} conveys that the inverse of Buchweitz-Happel Theorem obtained by Jin \cite[Theorem 0.3]{jin20} is also true.

 The article is organized as follows.
 In Section \ref{pre}, we introduce notation, definitions and basic facts needed for proofs.
-Section \ref{proof} is devoted to give the proof of Theorem \ref{thm:main}.
-In Section 4, we apply Theorem \ref{thm:main} to establish the connection between G-dimensions and the little finitistic dimensions of $A$, to obtain a DG version of Fact \ref{fact:1.1}, and to show a DG-version of Buchwtweiz-Happel Theorem and its inverse over $A$, and therefore prove the three corollaries.
+Section \ref{proof} is devoted to giving the proof of Theorem \ref{thm:main}.
+In Section 4, we apply Theorem \ref{thm:main} to establish the connection between G-dimensions and the little finitistic dimensions of $A$, to obtain a DG version of Fact \ref{fact:1.1}, and to show a DG-version of Buchweitz-Happel Theorem and its inverse over $A$, and therefore prove the three corollaries.